Kuleli Military High School: Ottoman Period (1845–1923)

 During the Russo-Turkish War (1877–1878) between the Ottoman Empire and Russia, the school was transformed into a hospital.
 Therefore, the students and academic staff of Kuleli moved to the Turkish Military Academy building in Pangaltı, Istanbul.
 When the war ended, the school returned to its building in Çengelköy with the "Askeri Tıbbiye İdadisi" (Military Medical High School) in 1879.
 The hospital on the ridge outside the school was evacuated and sent to the Military Medical School, because the building had become too crowded.
 The hospital later moved to the Beylerbeyi quarter.
 The "Askeri Tıbbiye İdadisi" (Military Medical High School) was transferred to the Haydarpaşa quarter in 1910.

 During the Balkan Wars in 1912–1913 (First Balkan War), Kuleli Barracks was converted into a hospital again.
 Some of the students were sent to the Kandilli High School for Girls (Adile Sultan Palace) and some others to the buildings next to the Beylerbeyi Palace.
 At the end of 1913, the school moved back to its own building.
 During World War I, the school temporarily moved to the Prinkipo Greek Orthodox Orphanage in Büyükada Island near Istanbul for some time.
-At the end of World War I, the building was abandoned due to the British request in the Armistice of Mudros and allocated as a dormitory for the Armenian orphans and refugees who were deported during WWI.
+At the end of World War I, the building was abandoned due to the British request in the Armistice of Mudros and allocated as a dormitory for the Armenian orphans and refugees who were deported during World War I.

 Kuleli Military High School first moved to a military camp, consisting of tents only, near Sünnet Bridge in Kağıthane, then one month later, to a police station in Maçka.
-Because of the British interest there, it was transferred to the old Gendarmerie School near Beylerbeyi Palace (December 26, 1920).
+Because of the British interest there, it was transferred to the old Gendarmerie School near Beylerbeyi Palace (26 December 1920).